Skip to content

 Post-sun hydration

-Maintain your tan with a generous moisturizing after each exposure.
+The tan is maintained with a generous hydration after each exposure.

 Body butters and creams enriched with vegetable oils (shea, avocado, argan) like that of Nia Pure with organic moringa oil and organic cupuaçu butter.

-The right gestures for radiant skin all summer long
+The right actions to adopt for radiant skin all summer long

 sunscreens - La Boite à Grains

-Start your "sun cure" around 2 to 3 weeks before exposure to the sun and continue throughout the summer to protect, nourish and enhance the skin.
+Start your “sun cure” approximately 2 to 3 weeks before the first exhibitions for optimal effect, and continue throughout the summer to protect, nourish and enhance the skin.

-Products and diet are essential, but daily habits make all the difference in keeping skin healthy in the sun.
+Products and diet are essential, but daily habits make all the difference in maintaining skin health in the sun.

-Start incorporating "pre-sun" skin care products and foods at least 2 to 3 weeks before first exposure to the sun.
+Start integrating “pre-solar” care and foods at least 2 to 3 weeks before the first exhibitions.
 This gives the skin time to strengthen itself naturally.

 Apply appropriate sun protection